-“My frequent visits to the archaeological site were so fun,” says Martha Cooper, TNC’s Southwest New Mexico freshwater program manager.
+“My frequent visits to the archaeological site were so fun,” says Martha Cooper, TNC’s Southwest New Mexico freshwater program director.
 “The students were excited to show me what they were uncovering as they excavated hearths, milling bins and elaborately painted pieces of pottery.”

 The physical objects the students found revealed how people from different regions and cultures came to live together in the Cliff-Gila Valley of the Gila River between the late 1200s to the 1400s.